Old Fashioned Poppy Seed or Coleslaw Dressing

 Longhorn Grilled Chicken Strawberry Salad

-How to Use this as a Coleslaw Dressing:
+How to Use This as a Vegetable or Coleslaw Dressing:

 Iowa Pork Tenderloin Sandwich